FormalLanguageConstrainedPathQuerying/CFPQ_PyAlgo/README.md

 │   ├── graph - directory for all graph formats representation and its loading │   └── utils - directory for other useful classes and methods └── test
-    ├── some_algo_tests - directory for testing some algorithm
-    ├── another_algo_tests - directory for testing another algorithm
-    └── suites - directory for test data and its wrappers
+    ├───AllPaths - tests for implementations in src.problems.AllPaths ├───Base - tests for implementations in src.problems.Base ├───data - dataset for tests
+    ├───MultipleSource - tests for implementations in src.problems.MultipleSource ├───SinglePath - tests for implementations in src.problems.SinglePath └───suites

 ```